scienmanas/system-design-masterclass/03 - Appendix/01 - The Ultimate System Design Template/01 - Client & Server.md

 This flow is presented at a very high level.
 There's a lot more happening on the server side, which we'll explore soon.

-### **Fun Fact**

-Did you know the first website ever created is still online?
-You can visit it at info.cern.org.
-It was created by Tim Berners-Lee, considered the father of the World Wide Web, in 1991\.

----
-### **Next Steps**

-Stay tuned for the next part, where we'll delve deeper into the server details\!

 ---

 ### 🔙 [Back](../README.md)